 Robin has a Master of Laws from Osgoode Hall Law School, a Masters of Business Administration from Schulich School of Business, and Bachelor of Arts in Law and Psychology from Carleton University.

-Prior to joining the CAO, Keegan spent nearly a decade in Ontario’s administrative justice sector, working in many roles at both the Landlord and Tenant Board and Licence Appeal Tribunal.
-Most recently, Keegan was a Senior Program Consultant with the Ministry of the Attorney General’s Agency and Tribunal Relations Division, where he offered support and oversight of the ministry’s adjudicative tribunal clusters.
+Prior to joining the CAO, Keegan spent nearly a decade in Ontario’s administrative justice sector, working in many roles at both the Landlord and Tenant Board and the Licence Appeal Tribunal.
+Most recently, Keegan was a Senior Program Consultant with the Ministry of the Attorney General’s Agency and Tribunal Relations Division, where he provided support and oversight of the ministry’s adjudicative tribunal clusters.

 Keegan has an Honours Bachelor of Arts degree from the University of Toronto.

 As the CAO’s Financial Controller Rana is responsible for managing the CAO’s financial activities.